dunbar-brett/shelly_personal_web/shelly-readme.txt

 https://github.com/dunbar-brett/shelly_website_staged

 Back in the Finder window select all the files and drag them into the browser on the github page.
 This should trigger an upload.
 When it's done.
-Enter a breif description of the changes you made and Commit.
+Enter a brief description of the changes you made and Commit.

 This part should take a minute or two.
 Once it's done, so are you!